Grunin Center for Law and Social Entrepreneurship at the NYU School of Law

 The Center will train a new generation of lawyers experienced in the social enterprise field and knowledgeable about the challenges faced by social enterprise.
 The Center’s work also will reach beyond their current students.
 It will advance learning and foster the development of a robust community of legal practitioners, in government and private practice, working on issues of law and social entrepreneurship.
 The Center also will maintain and extend the web-based Social Enterprise Tracker, which allows users to visualize how laws and regulations impacting social entrepreneurship have spread across the United States.

 Lawyers play a critical role in designing, implementing, advancing, and defending models by which economic and social activity are conducted globally.
 The Grunin Center will award an annual prize (Grunin Prize) to recognize the variety and impact of lawyers’ participation in the ways in which business, whether for-profit or not-for-profit, is increasingly advancing the goals of sustainability and human development.
-In June 2018 at the annual Impact Investing Legal Working Group (IILWG)/Grunin Center conference at NYU School of Law, the inaugural Grunin Prize will be presented.
+On June 5, 2018, at the annual Impact Investing Legal Working Group (IILWG)/Grunin Center conference at NYU School of Law, the inaugural Grunin Prize was presented.